davidkimai/Langtons-Emergence/conways-game-of-life/conways-game-of-life.md

-# Conway's Game of Life: Spiral Attractors in Cellular Automata
+Con# Conway's Game of Life: Spiral Attractors in Cellular Automata

 ## A Parallel Journey of Discovery